 Washington County government, health, school, first responder, and law enforcement agency partners, along with the city of Hagerstown, are working together to plan, respond, and communicate on COVID-19.
 Questions from the public may be directed to COVID-19@MeritusHealth.com or by calling 2-1-1 (press 3) or 301-790-9170.
 Up-to-date information is available online at www.washco-md.net/coronavirus-info.

 COVID-19 and Distance Learning Plan

-All credit classes will be held via remote instruction through the end of the spring semester.
+All credit classes will be held via remote instruction through the end of the summer semester.
 Information for students and faculty can be found here.